Spotswood, New Jersey: Education

 Spotswood High School with 692 students in grades 9–12.

 Students from Helmetta, a non-operating district, attend school in Spotswood beginning in grammar school.
 Students from Milltown attend the high school as part of a sending/receiving relationship with the Milltown Public Schools.

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

-Immaculate Conception Pre-School (toddler–Pre-K) and Immaculate Conception School (K–8), which opened in September 1960, operate under the supervision of Roman Catholic Diocese of Metuchen.
+Immaculate Conception Pre-School (toddler–PreK) and Immaculate Conception School (K–8), which opened in September 1960, operate under the supervision of Roman Catholic Diocese of Metuchen.